Girolamo Savonarola: Reformer

 Buoyed by liberation and prophetic promise, the Florentines embraced Savonarola's campaign to rid the city of "vice".
-At his repeated insistence, new laws were passed against "sodomy" (which included male and female same-sex relations), adultery, public drunkenness, and other moral transgressions, while his lieutenant Fra Silvestro Maruffi organised boys and young men to patrol the streets to curb immodest dress and behaviour.
+At his repeated insistence, new laws were passed against sodomy (which included male and female same-sex relations), adultery, public drunkenness, and other moral transgressions, while his lieutenant Fra Silvestro Maruffi organised boys and young men to patrol the streets to curb immodest dress and behaviour.
 For a time, Pope Alexander VI (1492–1503) tolerated friar Girolamo's strictures against the Church, but he was moved to anger when Florence declined to join his new Holy League against the French invader, and blamed it on Savonarola's pernicious influence.
 An exchange of letters between the pope and the friar ended in an impasse which Savonarola tried to break by sending the pope "a little book" recounting his prophetic career and describing some of his more dramatic visions.
-This was the Compendium of Revelations, a self-dramatization which was one of the farthest-reaching and most popular of his writings.
+This was the Compendium of Revelations, a self-dramatisation which was one of the farthest-reaching and most popular of his writings.

 The pope was not mollified.
 He summoned the friar to appear before him in Rome, and when Savonarola refused, pleading ill health and confessing that he was afraid of being attacked on the journey, Alexander banned him from further preaching.
 For some months Savonarola obeyed, but when he saw his influence slipping he defied the pope and resumed his sermons, which became more violent in tone.
 He not only attacked secret enemies at home whom he rightly suspected of being in league with the papal Curia, he condemned the conventional, or "tepid", Christians who were slow to respond to his calls.
 He dramatised his moral campaign with special Masses for the youth, processions, bonfires of the vanities and religious theatre in San Marco.
 He and his close friend, the humanist poet Girolamo Benivieni, composed lauds and other devotional songs for the Carnival processions of 1496, 1497 and 1498, replacing the bawdy Carnival songs of the era of Lorenzo de' Medici.
 These continued to be copied and performed after his death, along with songs composed by Piagnoni in his memory.
 A number of them have survived.

 Proto-Protestant

-Savonarola, like the later reformers, desired a return to the "early apostolic simplicity".
-Many Protestants view Savonarola as a precursor to the reformation with respect to his views on "the doctrine of justification, his emphasis on individual faith, his emphasis on the authority of scripture and compassion for the poor".
 The writings of Savonarola spread widely to Germany and Switzerland, and due to Savonarola's life and death, many people started to see the papacy as corrupted and sought a new reform of the church.
 Many people saw him as a martyr, including Martin Luther, who was influenced by Savonarola's writings.
-Savonarola's beliefs on the doctrine of justification are similar in some respects to Martin Luther’s teachings, stating that we are not justified by ourselves.
-Savonarola perhaps even influenced John Calvin, but this is a matter of historical debate.
+Savonarola's beliefs on the doctrine of justification have been said to be similar in some respects to Martin Luther's teachings, stating that humans are not justified by themselves.
+Savonarola may have influenced John Calvin, but this is a matter of historical debate.